afollestad/material-dialogs/README.md

 ###### Version 0.5.0

 > 1. The ability to choose whether or not custom views are placed inside of a `ScrollView` (the second parameter of `customView()` in the `Builder`).
 This is heavily based off a pull request by [Kevin Barry](https://github.com/teslacoil), thanks for your help!
+See the [Custom Views](https://github.com/afollestad/material-dialogs#custom-views) section for more details.
 > 2. An enormous amount of fixes for padding and spacing throughout the different types of dialogs.
+A top divider is also used when there's scrollable content.
 > 3. Other bug fixes and improvements throughout.

 ###### Version 0.4.8 – 0.4.9